Put on Your Gloves and Get Out Your Chopsticks – or shovel! There are GINGKO NUTS (銀杏) on the ground to be gathered!

 By Avi Landau

 It is well known that smells have the power to unleash long dormant memories.
 As I was walking along a path between Tsukuba University`s Medical School and the Oikoshi Dorm complex, I came upon a scent which took me back to the time when I was about 4 or 5 years old, and would be taken to kindergarten in a car pool, by a different mother each day.
-I remembered how I never liked getting into my little friend, Michael Slokowsky’s mother’s car.
+I remembered how I never liked getting into my little friend Michael Slokowsky’s mother’s car.
 That was because either Michael, or his little brother, had at some point thrown up in the back seat.
-And though all the vomit had been cleaned up, no matter how vigorously the Slokowskys scrubbed, or how much air-freshener they sprayed, they just couldn’t get rid of that smell, which not continuously, but occasionally and consistently would jolt my budding young olfactory glands.
+And though all the vomit had long been cleaned up, no matter how vigorously the Slokowskys scrubbed, or how much air-freshener they sprayed, they just couldn’t get rid of that smell, which not continuously, but occasionally and consistently would jolt my budding young olfactory glands.

-This nostalgic (for me) aroma (of vomit) could only mean one thing on a warm autumn day in Tsukuba: the gingko nuts were falling down and being crushed by cars, bicycles and pedestrians!
+This memory-evoking (for me) aroma (of vomit) could only mean one thing on a warm autumn day in Tsukuba: the gingko nuts were falling down and being crushed by cars, bicycles and pedestrians!
 Sure enough I checked the sidewalk, and it was true!
 A little earlier than I would have had expected.

-In downtown Tsukuba, both sides of the Gakuen road are lined with gingko trees (itcho, イチョウ) for a couple of kilometers, and the female trees usually drop prodigious amounts of their smelly, but healthy and delicious, nuts on the road and sidewalk.
+In downtown Tsukuba, both sides of the Gakuen road are lined with gingko trees (itcho-, イチョウ) for a couple of kilometers, and the female trees usually drop prodigious amounts of their smelly, but healthy and delicious, nuts on the road and sidewalk.
 As you can imagine, early-bird gingko nut (ginnan) lovers are out first thing in the morning trying to gather up their fill of this expensive (if store bought) seasonal delicacy.
 Plenty of gingko tree also grow in Tsukuba`s parks, temples and campuses.

 For this task they need to bring the necessary equipment, which means at least a pair of plastic gloves and a plastic bag, but often includes a pair of long chopsticks.
 When I first saw this, I thought that it was just that these people didn’t want to get their hands all stinky.
 It turns out, though, that touching the fruit which contains the nut can cause terrible skin rashes which take a long time to go away.